 When obtaining data from the Internet via scraping tools, the restrictions in Terms of Service and Developer Policies apply, especially from social media websites.

-Fair Use in the Age of Social Media - an article covering the basics of Fair Use in social media contexts.
+Fair Use in the Age of Social Media - an article from Forbes magazine covering the basics of Fair Use in social media contexts.

-Challenges of Using Twitter as a Data Source - covers some of the issues with using and sharing qualitative social media data sets, including licensing issues.
+Challenges of Using Twitter as a Data Source - from the London School of Economics, covers some of the issues with using and sharing qualitative social media data sets, including licensing issues.
 See also Twitter's Developer Policy, which applies to those creating data sets by scraping Twitter.

 For data sets that contain sensitive research, e.g. human subject research, access control may be an option.
 Mixed levels of access control may be put in place for some data, combining controlled access to confidential data with standard access to non-confidential data.